Ermegilius/reactOR/README.md

 Add detailed validation to the forms.
 Add real authentification.
-Add "delete" button to remove employees.
 Make normal Error page instead of current plug.
 Improve the UI/UX with more styling and responsive design.
+Add more features like sorting and filtering employees.
+Add more tests to ensure the application is robust and reliable.